Diagnose a belt tensioner

 If the tensioner passes the visual test, turn off the engine and let it cool.
 Then rotate the tension arm and remove the belt.

-The tensioner should rotate smoothly in both directions.
+The tensioner should rotate smoothly during both spring compression and release directions.
 If you detect any binding or noise, the tensioner is bad and must be replaced.
 Next, spin the roller/pulley at the end of the tensioner arm.
 The roller/pulley should spin smoothly.
 If you notice any binding or resistance or a gravely sound, it’s bad and must be replaced.

 Replace the tensioner and belt as a set.